 There are different resources that can be used to give back, and Kiva is but one way to help entrepreneurs, businesses, individuals seeking an education, and others.
-It is also possible to donate to local charities such as the Salvation Army and their annual Red Kettle campaign, the United Way, Feeding America, and many others.
+It is also possible to donate to local charities such as the Salvation Army and their annual Red Kettle campaign, the United Way, Feeding America, and many others. you can even donate items to a business, such as gently used office furniture or electronics to a St. Vincent de Paul thrift store.
 It can often be a great feeling to give back financially (no matter how small the dollar amount).

 Needhelppayingbills always encourages people to donate money (if they can).
 Or even if you can’t make a financial donation for whatever reason, it is always possible to give back to society by volunteering your time.
 There are many ways to make financial donations both locally and internationally, including at one of the thousands of other charities out there.
+But be sure to screen the charity before donating, as there are frauds and scams out there.
 Any dollar amount can be donated…even a few bucks if that is all that you are comfortable in giving or able to contribute.

 Using a service such as Kiva or peer to peer lenders including Sofi comes with risks.
 While the repayment rate for those companies and other related lenders is very high, unfortunately it may not work out.
 As it is hard/imprecise to determine the credit worthiness of say a farmer in Africa or someone seeking to start a retail store in Thailand.
 So there are some risks with some businesses that you invest in or that you loan money to.
 There are risks whether you use Kiva, Lending Club, or any of the other lending platforms out there.
 Always keep that in mind before making an investment.